virhe/ot-harjoitustyo/documentation/requirement specification.md

 ## The purpose of the software

-The software allows users to track their budget, taking into account their salary, various incomes and expenses.
+The software allows users to track their finances, taking into account their various incomes and expenses.
 Each user has their separate account that they can access with the login/registration window.

 ### Users